20 Worst Tourist Traps in Michigan

 It’s why anyone pays to see it.

-Some tourist traps are so obvious they practically wear neon signs.
+Some overhyped spots are so obvious they practically wear neon signs.

 Others disguise themselves as charming local traditions while charging theme park prices for county fair experiences.

-Smart travelers know the difference between authentic Michigan gems and overpriced disappointments.
+Savvy travelers know the difference between authentic Michigan gems and spots that don’t quite live up to the billing.

 1. Mystery Spot, St. Ignace